Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

 \subsection{Context}

 The cobordism hypothesis formulated in \cite{BaezDolan}, see \cite{LurieCob} for a sketch of proof, provides a new angle to study and construct Topological Quantum Field Theories.
-One simply has to find a fully dualizable object in a higher category, and it induces a (framed) fully extended TQFT.
-We will study here one particular example of target category, the 4-category $BrTens$ of braided tensor categories and bimodules between them, or more precisely the even higher Morita category $Alg_2(Pr)$ of $E_2$-algebras in some 2-category of cocomplete categories.
+One simply has to find a fully dualizable object in a higher category, and it induces a framed fully extended TQFT.
+We will study here one particular example of target category, the 4-category $\BrTens$ of braided tensor categories and bimodules between them, or more precisely the even higher Morita category $\Alg_2(\Pr)$ of $\mathbb E_2$-algebras in some 2-category of cocomplete categories.

 Even higher Morita categories are defined in \cite{JFS}, see also \cite{Scheimbauer} and \cite{Haugseng}.
-They form an $(n+k)$-fold Segal space, which we will abbreviate $n+k$-category, $Alg_n(\mathcal{S})$ for $\mathcal{S}$ a $k$-category.
-It is shown in \cite{GS} that every object in $Alg_n(\mathcal{S})$ is $n$-dualizable.
-We study the case $\mathcal{S}=Pr$, the 2-category locally presentable $k$-linear categories, cocontinuous functors and natural transformations, over a field $k$ of characteristic zero.
-It was shown in \cite[Theorem 5.21]{BJS} that fusion categories provide a family of fully dualizable objects in $BrTens$ (this is where characteristic zero is needed), and later in \cite[Theorem 1.1]{BJSS} that (possibly non-semisimple) modular tensor categories are invertible, and hence also fully dualizable.
-Note that these should be cocomplete categories and the notion of fusion and modular tensor categories there correspond to Ind-completion of the usual notions, see \cite{KashiwaraSchapiraCatSh} for cocompletions of categories.
-Provided the extra orientation structure needed in the Cobordism Hypothesis to have an oriented theory, the TQFT induced by fusion categories is expected to coincide with the Crane--Yetter theories.
+They form an $(n+k)$-fold Segal space, which we will abbreviate $(n+k)$-category, $\Alg_n(\mathcal{S})$ for $\mathcal{S}$ a $k$-category.
+It is shown in \cite{GS} that every object in $\Alg_n(\mathcal{S})$ is $n$-dualizable.
+We study the case $\mathcal{S}=\Pr$, the 2-category locally presentable $\FK$-linear categories, cocontinuous functors and natural transformations, over a field $\FK$ of characteristic zero.
+It was shown in \cite[Theorem 5.21]{BJS} that fusion categories provide a family of fully dualizable objects in $\BrTens$\footnote{This is where characteristic zero assumption is needed}, and later in \cite[Theorem 1.1]{BJSS} that possibly non-semisimple modular tensor categories are invertible, and hence also fully dualizable.
+Provided that we can endow these objects with the extra orientation structure needed for the oriented Cobordism Hypothesis, the TQFTs induced by fusion categories are expected to coincide with the Crane--Yetter theories.
+The TQFTs induced by non-semisimple modular tensor categories are expected to coincide with the ones constructed in \cite{CGHP}.